kiransankeshwari3-crypto/CODSOFT/Task-3-Iris-Flower-Classification/README.md

 # Iris Flower Classification

 ## Project Overview
-This project builds a machine learning model to classify Iris flowers into Setosa, Versicolor, and Virginica based on sepal and petal measurements.
+This project builds a Data science model to classify Iris flowers into Setosa, Versicolor, and Virginica based on sepal and petal measurements.

 ## Technologies Used